The Centre, Livingston, 2021

 Some people might find this a tricky or daunting thing to do.
-Clearly outling the process and the cost upfront is helpful to both the Client and the Artist.
+Clearly outline the process and the cost upfront is helpful to both the Client and the Artist.

 So, here's how it works.
 If you see something here that looks like it could translate beautifully into a wedding gift, a housewarming present, a special birthday surprise or a gift for yourself for your flat/house/mansion/hotel then the first thing you need to do is get in touch.
 You can email me directly at CassandraHarrisonArt@gmail.com.

-To date, I have created commission pieces for wedding invitations (venue), annivesaries (churches), house portraits (family home), First Flat But We're Moving And We Want To Take A Bit Of Something About It With Us (various flats in various cities), specific requests for specific streets (one above) and so on.
+To date, I have created commission pieces for Deciem, Modern Standard Coffee, The Centre mall in Livingston, EGG (Edinburgh Gossip Girls), wedding invitations (venue), anniversaries (churches), house portraits (family home), First Flat But We're Moving And We Want To Take A Bit Of Something About It With Us (various flats in various cities), specific requests for specific streets (one above) and so on.
 I can colour match the decor or use your favourite colours but at the end of the process, your piece will be very much in keeping within my style.

-What happens after initial contact is that I'll promptly respond with an overview of my schedule and when I could fit in the project.
+After initial contact I will promptly respond with an overview of my schedule and when I could fit in the project.
 This could be in a few weeks or possibly a few months as there are certain times of the year that are busier than others.
-Also, some of my commissions are for large projects and can take a few months to complete.
+Also, some of my commissions are large projects and can take a few months to complete.

 Should you wish to commission an artwork from an artist, be sure you both know the process, costs and timescales before proceeding.

-The above artwork was made for a holiday letttings business owner.
+The above artwork was made for a holiday lettings business owner.